Coby Carrozza: 2019

 On January 27, 2019, Carrozza would announce his commitment to the University of Texas.

 2022

 At Trials, Carrozza managed to qualify for the men's 200m freestyle, earning the 18th seed in the event.
 In it, he would manage a fifth-place finish, earning a spot on the United States' relay team for the 4 × 200 m relay team.

+2023

+At the 2023 Pan American Games he wins four medals, two of gold and two of silver.

 Personal life

 Carrozza has two older siblings; Quinn, his sister, and Crayton, his brother.
-Carrozza's father, Paul, is the head coach at St. Stephen's Episcopal School, the high school Carrozza graduated from in 2019.
+Carrozza's father, Paul, was the head track and swimming coach at St. Stephen's Episcopal School, the high school Carrozza graduated from in 2019.